Co-existing with cowboys, suburbanites and the rest...

 She and her husband, Maynard, ranched for many years along the Cheyenne River.
 After she died in 2005 at age 98, a bequeath from her estate made it possible for the Tibbs museum to finally become reality after 20 years of planning.

-“Casey’s the reason it got started,” says Dayle Tibbs Angyal, Casey’s niece and a longtime board member, “and Mattie’s the reason it got finished.”
+“Casey’s the reason it got started,” said Dayle Tibbs Angyal, Casey’s niece and a longtime board member, “and Mattie’s the reason it got finished.”

 For information on the rodeo museum, call 494-1094.
 To learn more about Fort Pierre’s other attractions, contact the Pierre/Fort Pierre Chamber of Commerce at 224-7361.